automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Diamantinasaurus.md

 # Diamantinasaurus
-## Description: This titanosaur was recently discovered in Australia.
+## This titanosaur was recently discovered in Australia.